This post may contain affiliate links. For more information, please read my disclosure policy.

 The curriculum uses 3 components to complete these 5 steps.
-The first is the student textbook, the second are the student science journals, and the third is the teacher’s guide.
+The first is the student textbook, the second is the student science journals, and the third is the teacher’s guide.

 The student textbook is where students begin.
-The textbook, and curriculum, is well-organized into 4 major units of life science, human body, earth and space, and physical science.
+The textbook and curriculum are well-organized into 4 major units of life science, human body, earth and space, and physical science.
 Each unit is divided into chapters and each chapter into individual lessons.

 In addition By Design kicks off with an experiment right off the bat to engage children’s interest asking kids what they think bacteria will look like.

 The step of discovery is that of experiments.
 While the experiments are briefly mentioned and suggested in the textbook, the heart of the step of discovery is in the Student Science Journals.
 There is one journal to match with each unit of the curriculum.

 The beginning experiment of Observing Bacteria is given with explicit instructions in the journal.
 Kids are given space to draw what they observe and space to write their explanations.

 There are plenty of experiments included in the journals.
 There are four levels of scientific inquiry for the students.
 The first is directed inquiry where the questions, methods, and solutions are given in advance.